JigarChandra1/Swoop/README.md

 ```

 Bot strategies:
-- Bot 1: Prefers highest odd sums (11 > 9 > 7 > 5 > 3), then highest overall; banks when it delivered in the turn or after ~3 actions.
+- `aggressive`: Prefers highest odd sums (11 > 9 > 7 > 5 > 3), then highest overall; banks when it delivered in the turn or after ~3 actions.
-- Bot 2: Mixed; tends to favor even/high sums for baskets about half the time, otherwise highest sums; banks if delivered, after ~4 actions, or occasionally at random.
+- `balanced`: Mixed; tends to favor even/high sums for baskets about half the time, otherwise highest sums; banks if delivered, after ~4 actions, or occasionally at random.
+- `conservative`: Prioritises safe checkpoint play, banking early when multiple lanes are exposed.
+- `pro`: League-ready bot using expectimax search, stochastic bust modelling, and a rich heuristic evaluator (tokens, pushes, deterrents, deliveries).
+It spends tokens tactically, samples future rolls before banking, and evaluates multi-step move plans.

 Notes and future considerations for bots (non-reactive for now):
 - Adaptive banking by risk of bust and deterrent exposure.